daite/shell/README.md

 # Video Downloader

-This script is designed to download YouTube videos using the yt-dlp library.
+This script is designed to download videos using the yt-dlp library.
 It is specifically tailored for macOS.

 ## Prerequisites